EARLY BIRD DEADLINE EXTENDED UNTIL SUNDAY, JANUARY 31, 2021

 Here are the important dates to keep in mind.

-Early April 2020 – National & Network nominees announced
+May 2021 – National & Best Canadian Local News nominees announced

-NOTE: Winners of Regional Awards are automatically entered to compete for a National Award.
+NOTE: Winners of Regional Awards are automatically entered to compete for a Best Canadian Local News Award.
 No additional entry applications or fees are required.
-National Award winners will be announced along with the Network winners at the RTDNA Canada National Conference Gala on May 9, 2020.
+Best Canadian Local News Award winners will be announced along with the National winners in Spring 2021.

-Consider your best work broadcast (or launched) during the 2019 calendar year only.
-Create a wish list of entries that you want to submit.
+Consider your best work broadcast (or launched) during the 2020 calendar year only.

 Please read these rules carefully.
 There are revisions and changes since last year.